awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-terminal-errors-reference.md

-# Terminal Manifest File Errors<a name="tm-terminal-errors-reference"></a>
+# Terminal manifest file errors<a name="tm-terminal-errors-reference"></a>

-This topic describes the [Terminal Manifest File Errors](tm-debugging.md#tm-error-category-terminal)\.
+This topic describes the [Terminal manifest file errors](tm-debugging.md#tm-error-category-terminal)\.
 Manifest file errors do not have an associated error code\.
 The validation results manifests are not created when a terminal manifest file error occurs\.
-For more information, see [Understanding the Manifest Summary](tm-debugging-summary.md)\.
+For more information, see [Understanding the manifest summary](tm-debugging-summary.md)\.
 Terminal manifest errors prevent the reporting of [Non\-Terminal JSON Line Validation Errors](tm-debugging-json-line-errors.md)\.

 ## The manifest file extension or contents are invalid\.<a name="tm-error-message-ERROR_MANIFEST_INACCESSIBLE_OR_UNSUPPORTED_FORMAT"></a>